remix-pwa/remix-pwa/README.md

 - Abdur-Rahman Fashola (aka [@ShafSpecs](https://github.com/ShafSpecs))

-- Special thanks to [jacob-ebey](https://github.com/jacob-ebey) for making this whole endeavour possible!
+- Special thanks to [jacob-ebey](https://github.com/jacob-ebey) for his contribution and help with the creation of `remix-pwa`!

 See (todo: CONTRIBUTORS.md) for the list of awesome `remix-pwa` contributors!